 So, a little about me….

 I’m a wife to Sean and Mum to Jayden and Ella – The apple of my eye.
 They are amazing kids – kind, compassionate, academic, tall!
 The thing I’m most proud of is their beautiful souls.
 My other child is my Springer Spaniel – you may see him pop up on my facebook page every now and then when I have a new lens to test out.
 He is full of character and a big part of our family.
 So as a wedding photographer, I thought I’d share a few things about my own wedding – Sean and I got married at the Norah Head Lighthouse in 2009, we’d already had our children, and at the time Jayden was 6 and a half and Ella was 2 and a half.
 Ella was never into dolls but loved her plush toys, at the time a bright colourful dog was the favourite and it features in most of my photos, I absolutely love that!
 I look at them and say ‘Remember when Ella was obsessed with that dog’.
-A little side note, Sean and I met when we were 16 and 17 at the pub – my son is now 16 and I’d absolutely kill him if I knew he was drinking at the pub, but we were friends for a long time and always liked each other.
-We were similar, pretty chilled out, I remember thinking he was so easy to talk too, and he still is, except when I tell him something for the 5th time and he acts like it’s the first time he’s heard it.
 We got married in the month of November and let me tell you – it was HOT!
 About 34c, the next day was 40c so we didn’t do too bad.
 It was a very casual affair, no set seating, a buffet dinner and our surf club (North Entrance) to hire was about 500 bucks!
 We were on a pretty tight budget and it definitely wasn’t anything fancy but we had the most amazing day.
 The boys were bright red in my photos because I was a tad late to the ceremony and they were standing out in the sun.
+My photographer was Dave Benson and he’s the one I used to tag along with when I was starting out and getting into weddings so I’m very grateful to Dave for the opportunity.
 My Dad passed away 2 months before we got married and Sean’s Dad passed away on New Years Eve that year – 2009 was a good and not so good year.
 So by the time we got married, we’d already bought our first house (you could say the worst house in the best street), and have been fixing it up ever since – these things take time ;).
 We put a three car garage in our yard, and years later Sean was so kind to give me a third which I turned into an office space for my work – not that he had much of a choice ;).
 This is where couples come to meet where I have albums and displays on the walls and I spend a fair amount of time here during the week with editing and running the business.

 Photography has been my full time gig for 9 years now, and Jodie Reardon Photography was launched in January 2013.
 I work hard within my business and am proud to say I’ve won the Central Coast Brides Choice ‘Highly Commended’ award for 2016, 2017, 2018 and took out ‘Winner’ for 2019.
 Photography is the biggest category and to win this is awesome.
 I’m so grateful my couples take time out to vote for me.